hlourtie/WSBTickerNews/README.md

 ```python
 pip3 install selenium
 ```
-and that you have [chromium driver](https://chromedriver.chromium.org/downloads "Chromium DownLoad") installed in your
+and that you have the [chromium driver](https://chromedriver.chromium.org/downloads "Chromium DownLoad") installed in your
 ```
 /usr/local/bin/
 ```